 I have been married to my high school sweetheart for the past thirty-five years.
-We have three awesome children – a married daughter, Chelsea Dancy, who is employed as a teacher at CCS; a son who recently graduated from Cedarville University in Ohio and is now pursuing his master’s degree; and a high school senior who is obsessed with the great game of baseball and plans to attend Dallas Baptist University after graduation.
-I am a first-time grandma to the most handsome little man…with another wee-one on the way!
+We have three awesome children – a married daughter, Chelsea Dancy, who is employed as a teacher at CCS; a son who graduated from Cedarville University in Ohio and is now pursuing his master’s degree; and another son who is a freshman at Dallas Baptist University.
+I am also a grandma to the most handsome little man…and the sweetest baby girl!
 I am also a daylily enthusiast.
 I currently grow over one hundred different varieties of daylilies.
 I also love reading, spending time with family, and watching my sons play baseball.

 I have always loved learning and I love God’s truth.
 Accordingly, I believe working at a Christian school is my ideal vocation.
 Prior to coming to CCS in 2014, I prayed for the opportunity to work in Christian education once again.
 Obviously, God answered my prayer and I am so grateful.
 I love CCS’s goal of partnering with parents in educating and discipling children for God’s ultimate glory.

 Colossians 2:2-3: “That their hearts might be comforted, being knit together in love, and unto all riches of the full assurance of understanding, to the acknowledgement of the mystery of God, and of the Father, and of Christ; In whom are hid all the treasures of wisdom and knowledge. “